Pylons/pyramid_cookbook/single_file_tasks/single_file_tasks.rst

 Step 3 - Database and schema
 ----------------------------

 To make things straightforward, we'll use the widely installed SQLite database for our project.
-The schema for our tasks is simple: an **id** to uniquely identify the task, a **name** not longer than 100 characters, and a **closed** boolean to indicate if the task is closed or not.
+The schema for our tasks is simple: an *id* to uniquely identify the task, a *name* not longer than 100 characters, and a *closed* boolean to indicate whether the task is closed.

 Add to the ``tasks`` directory a file named ``schema.sql`` with the following
 content: